dmauser/PrivateLink/Issue-Customer-Unable-to-Access-PaaS-AfterPrivateLink/README.md

 ## Known Issue
 Azure Customers are unable to access each other PaaS Resources when both sides are exposed to PrivateLink/Endpoint.

-## Consider a scenario:
+## Scenario:
-Contoso Corporation is using Private Endpoint to access their Storage Accounts, example blog storage account name: **contosostg1**.
+Consider a scenario where Contoso Corporation is using Private Endpoint to access their Storage Accounts, example blog storage account name: **contosostg1**.
- - ContosoVM1 -> Resolves Storage Account using privatelink.blob.core.windows.net to get private IP associated to Private Endpoint in order to access contosostg1.blob.core.windows.net
+ - **ContosoVM1** -> Resolves Storage Account using privatelink.blob.core.windows.net to get private IP associated to Private Endpoint in order to access **contosostg1.blob.core.windows.net**.

-In the other side Fabrikam is also using Private Endpoints to access their own Storage Accounts, for example fabriakamstg1, using same exact scenario as Contoso.
+In the other side Fabrikam is also using Private Endpoints to access their own Storage Accounts, for example **fabriakamstg1**, using same exact scenario as Contoso.
- - FabrikamVM1 -> Resolves Storage Account using privatelink.blob.core.windows.net to get private IP associated to Private Endpoint in order to access fabrikamstg1.blob.core.windows.net
+ - **FabrikamVM1** -> Resolves Storage Account using privatelink.blob.core.windows.net to get private IP associated to Private Endpoint in order to access **fabrikamstg1.blob.core.windows.net**.

-For this scenario both customers host their respective privatelink.blob.core.windows.net using Azure Private DNS Zones.
+For this scenario both customers host their respective **privatelink.blob.core.windows.net** zone using Azure Private DNS.

-Contoso wants allow Fabrikam to access their container named orders under storage account contosostg1.blob.core.windows.net
+Contoso wants allow Fabrikam to access their container named orders under storage account **contosostg1.blob.core.windows.net**.

 Contoso expects Fabrikam to access their storage account using Public IP.
-However, when Fabrikam IT team tries to resolve contosostg1.blob.core.windows.net from FabrikamVM1 they detect that resolution does not work at all as shown:
+However, when Fabrikam IT team tries to resolve **contosostg1.blob.core.windows.net** from FabrikamVM1 they detect that resolution does not work at all as shown:

 ![](./Media/image1.png)